JML

 Development of OpenJML

-Developers on OpenJML can retrieve a project-set file to download source code from SVN and create the corresponding projects within Eclipse from here.
+Developers contributing to OpenJML can retrieve a project-set file to download source code from SVN and create the corresponding projects within Eclipse from here.

-Alternately, the set of SVN commands needed to checkout all the pieces of the OpenJML source code into the directory structure expected by Eclipse is here.
+Alternately, the set of SVN commands needed to checkout all the pieces of the OpenJML source code into the directory structure expected by Eclipse (or to be used by some other tool) is here.

 The general instructions for setting up a development environment are found on the JML wiki.